WEIGHTED BLANKETS FOR ADHD OR ADD

 WHERE TO BUY WEIGHTED BLANKETS FOR ADHD

-Weighted blankets for ADHD are currently on sale from Yorkville Blankets.
+Weighted blankets for ADHD are currently available from Yorkville Blankets.
 Yorkville blankets are a premium quality blanket brand that are affordable enough to try out if you are buying your first weighted blanket but are high quality and made to last.
 Yorkville Weighted Blankets provide sensory input without too much heat so you can get a good night sleep without tossing and turning or overheating.
-These weighted blankets can be purchased here or on Amazon.